mbgg/public/infrastructure/trax_installation/installation.md

 ## gluster installation

+put gluster repository (check `/etc/apt/sources.list.d` in config)

+`wget -O - http://download.gluster.org/pub/gluster/glusterfs/LATEST/rsa.pub | apt-key add -`

 install latest stable version of gluster server and client (3.8 at the moment)

 `apt-get install glusterfs-server glusterfs-client`

-create a primary partition.
+preparing bricks: create a primary partition.
 Last partition was in 20.5GB according to command `parted /dev/sda p` so we do:

 `parted /dev/sda mkpart primary 20.5GB 100%`

-and prepare volume for gluster.
+and prepare bricks for gluster (the virtual volume is on top of the bricks).
 Format an XFS partition with 512bytes of size for inodes forthe extended attributes of gluster and blocksize of 8192 to minimize iops to access inodes

 `mkfs.xfs -f -i size=512 -n size=8192  /dev/sda3`

-create mount point for brick1 (glusterfs)
+create mount point for brick1

 `mkdir /brick1`

-get UUID of /brick1 in our case /dev/sda3 and add it to `/etc/fstab` (check configuration of this file in template).
+get UUID (use `blkid`) of /dev/sda3 to mount it as /brick1 to mount it in `/etc/fstab` (check configuration of this file in template).
 Be sure you don't have error with the following, fix them before your next reboot:

 `mount -a`

 Check XFS is OK:

-`xfs_info /dev/sda3`
+`xfs_info /brick1`

 ## previous steps before cluster installation